meena-rathi/shopping/README.md

 **Contact Us**

-1. Contact Information: Provide contact information such as an email address or contact form.Include a welcoming message inviting users to get in touch for inquiries or assistance.
+1. Contact Information: Provide contact information such as an email address or contact form.
+Include a welcoming message inviting users to get in touch for inquiries or assistance.
-2. It is also contain map.
+2. It also contains the map.

 ## Typography and colorscheme ##